geosquareai/geosquare-js/README.md

-# Geosquare Grid JS
+# Geosquare Grid

-Geosquare Grid JS is a JavaScript library that provides methods for converting between geographic coordinates (longitude and latitude) and grid identifiers (GIDs).
-It also includes functionality for spatial operations and geometry handling using Turf.js, making it a useful tool for geospatial analysis and mapping applications.
+A JavaScript library for converting between geographic coordinates and grid identifiers (GIDs) using Turf.js for geospatial operations.

-## Features

-- Convert longitude/latitude to GID and vice versa.
-- Retrieve bounds for grid cells.
-- Get geometries for grid cells.
-- Find all grid cells that overlap with specified geometries.
-- Easy integration with mapping libraries for geospatial applications.

 ## Installation

-You can install the Geosquare Grid library using npm:

 ```bash
 npm install geosquare-grid